 - as it happens, Scotland brews the strongest beer in the world.
 It is made by the Brew Dog brewery, is 41% alcohol by volume (that is, around 80 proof for those on old money) and called Sink the Bismarck.

 - As with Whisky (above), there are a number of microbreweries making specialist beers.
 Once again, sampling them all would be the work of a lifetime.

 - In Edinburgh, the local Caledonian Brewery (The Caley) is king of the beer market.
 Their most famous beers are Deuchar's IPA, McEwan's Export, and 80/-.
 All of these are fine drinks in their own right, and Edinburghers tend to get...evangelical...about how excellent they are.

 - Craft beers are increasingly Serious Business in Scotland, with younger drinkers, in particular, growing tired of the heavier, sweeter ales preferred by the older generation.
 The aforementioned Brew Dog is the most notorious of Scotland's craft brewers, especially for its questionable marketing techniques.note

-- A tipple favored by those of an alcoholic persuasion (i.e, a great many people) is "Buckfast", a tonic wine dating back to the 1890s, which was originally marketed (as medicine) with the pithy slogan: "Three small glasses a day, for good health and lively blood".
+- A tipple favoured by those of an alcoholic persuasion (i.e, a great many people) is "Buckfast", a tonic wine dating back to the 1890s, which was originally marketed (as medicine) with the pithy slogan: "Three small glasses a day, for good health and lively blood".
 Because of its unique composition and low price, Buckie has since become associated with violence and anti-social behaviour — it is nicknamed "Commotion Lotion" and "Wreck the Hoosenote Juice".

-The Scots EngineerIn the 19th century and early 20th century, their developed a stereotype in Britain (especially England) that The Engineer was always a Scot, especially on ocean-going ships, railways, and military sapper units.
+The Scots EngineerIn the 19th century and early 20th century, a stereotype developed in Britain (especially England) that The Engineer was always a Scot, especially on ocean-going ships, railways, and military sapper units.
 Oh, and in breweries, too; you can't run a proper London Porter brewery without a good Scots brewmaster, now, could you?